Role of Salutogenic Design, Evidence Based Design & the Anthropocene in Healthy Building — Wellness Design Consultants

 1. Informed Design Decisions: EBD emphasizes the importance of using empirical evidence and research to inform design decisions.

 The WELL Standard incorporates a wide range of evidence-based strategies and criteria related to air quality, lighting, acoustics, materials, and more.
 This ensures that design choices are not arbitrary but are backed by scientific research and best practices.
+2. Health and Well-Being Focus: EBD prioritizes the well-being of building occupants, and the WELL Standard is explicitly focused on creating healthy and supportive environments for people.
+In healthcare facilities, evidence-based design is crucial for creating environments that support patient recovery and natural healing processes.

-By utilizing evidence-based strategies, designers and project teams can confidently implement features that are known to have a positive impact on occupant health, such as proper ventilation, access to natural light, and ergonomic design.
+By utilizing evidence-based strategies, designers and project confidently implement features that are known to have a positive impact on occupant health, such as proper ventilation, access to natural light, and ergonomic design.
+3. Ongoing Monitoring and Evaluation: The WELL Standard encourages ongoing monitoring and evaluation of building performance, which aligns with the EBD principle of continuous improvement.

 By measuring and assessing the health and well-being outcomes of building occupants, project teams can refine their design and operational strategies based on real-world data.
+4. User-Centered Approach: Both EBD and the WELL Standard prioritize a user-centered approach to design.

 EBD involves engaging with building occupants to understand their needs and preferences, while the WELL Standard places a strong emphasis on occupant engagement and education.
 This ensures that buildings are designed and operated in a way that supports the physical and mental health of their users.
+5. Adaptation to New Research: EBD acknowledges that scientific knowledge evolves over time, and so does the WELL Standard.

 The WELL Building Standard is periodically updated to reflect the latest research and industry best practices.
 This dynamic approach ensures that buildings certified under the standard continue to meet the highest standards of occupant health and well-being.

-In summary, evidence-based design is integral to the WELL Healthy Building Standard.
+In summary, evidence-based design is integral tothe WELL Healthy Building Standard.
 It guides the selection and implementation of strategies wellness features that promote health and well-being in the built environment, ensuring that buildings certified under the standard are not only aesthetically pleasing but also conducive to the physical and psychological well-being of their occupants.

 Is the concept of salutogenesis present in the International WELL Building Institute WELL Standard?